UltanPDoherty/UltanPDoherty.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ultán P. Doherty"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-3rd Year Statistics Phd Student at Trinity College Dublin.
+I am a 3rd Year Statistics Phd Student at Trinity College Dublin.
+My PhD is funded by the Irish Research Council (IRC) under a Government of Ireland Postgraduate (GOIPG) Scholarship.

-Irish Research Council (IRC) Government of Ireland Postgraduate (GOIPG) Scholar.
+My research is focused on developing statistical methods for automated cell population identification in flow cytometry data.
+I am particularly interested in model-based clustering and semi-supervised learning.